A-levels: What subjects are students dropping and why?

 - A-level results 2018: Teenagers achieve rise in top grades

 - Exams: How do the new 9-1 GCSE grades work?

 This means English might be one of the subjects losing out as result of the limiting of choices at the start of A-levels.

-The exams and qualifications regulator Ofqual says that part of the move away from arts and social sciences is due to the shift to Stem subjects - something the government has actively encouraged.
+The exams and qualifications regulator, Ofqual, says that part of the move away from arts and English is due to the shift to Stem subjects - something the government has actively encouraged.

 The National Audit Office estimates that between 2007 and 2017, about £990m has been spent on "enhancing Stem skills", both for teachers and pupils.